mars0i/majure/doc/tips.md

 ### Type hints

-Type hints make a *huge* difference in speed, when used to avoid reflection.
-I try to restrict them to use in and near parameter lists, but sometimes I've needed to stick them in the middle of a function's code.
+Type hints make a *huge* difference in speed, when used to avoid reflection.  `(set! *warn-on-reflection* true)` will turn on reflection compilation warnings.
+I try to restrict type hints to use in and near parameter lists, but sometimes I've needed to stick them in the middle of a function's code.
 Sometimes you can avoid type hints using `definterface` or `gen-interface` (and maybe `defprotocol`--I'm not sure).

 ### Cyclic dependencies